Effect-TS/effect/packages/schema/README.md

 ## Pretty print

-The `to` function provided by the `@effect/schema/Pretty` module represents a way of pretty-printing values that conform to a given `Schema`.
+The `make` function provided by the `@effect/schema/Pretty` module represents a way of pretty-printing values that conform to a given `Schema`.

 You can use the `to` function to create a human-readable string representation of a value that conforms to a `Schema`.
 This can be useful for debugging or logging purposes, as it allows you to easily inspect the structure and data types of the value.